-The starting date of the project activity is expected to be 18 January 2010, the date of signing the construction agreement for the first farm.
+The starting date of the project activity is expected to be 18 January 2010, the date of the beginning of the construction of the first site.
 The validation started on 5 September 2009 when the PDD was published for global stakeholder consultation.
 Thus, in accordance with EB 48 Annex 61 for new project activities, since the PDD has been published for global stakeholder consultation before the project activity start date, it is not necessary to notify the host Party DNA and the UNFCCC secretariat.